fastai/fastai/README.md

 #### Run fastai image
 To make it easy for updating fastai, the project is not copied but mounted into the container.
-Whenever you need update fastai, you can git pull fastai and restart the container.
+Whenever you need to update fastai, just git pull and restart the container.
 ```sh
 docker run --runtime=nvidia -d -v ${PWD}:/fastai -p 8888:8888 fastai:latest